mieubrisse/personal-writing/you-need-an-exobrain/post.md

 Or will you jump on the rocket ship?

-For the rocketeers, tune in next week as we cover building your exobrain.
+For the rocketeers, tune in next week as we dive in to building your exobrain. 🚀

 TODO SUBSCRIBE BUTTON